Juan de Valdés: Biography

 Juan, who probably studied at the University of Alcalá, first appears as the anonymous author of a politico-religious Diálogo de Mercurio y Carón, written and published about 1528.
 A passage in this work may have suggested Don Quixote's advice to Sancho Panza on appointment to his governorship.
-The Diálogo attacked the corruptions of the Roman Church; hence Valdés, in fear of the Spanish Inquisition, left Spain for Naples in 1530.
+The Diálogo attacked the corruptions of the Roman Church; hence Valdés, in fear of the Spanish Inquisition, left Spain for Naples, also ruled by the King of Spain at the time, in 1530.

 In 1531 he moved to Rome, where his criticisms of papal policy were condoned, since in his Diálogo he had upheld the validity of Henry VIII's marriage with Catherine of Aragon.
 On 12 January 1533 he writes from Bologna, in attendance upon Pope Clement VII.
 From the autumn of 1533 he made Naples his permanent residence, his name being Italianized as Valdésso and Val d'Esso.
 Confusion with his brother may account for the statement (without evidence) of his appointment by Charles V as secretary to the viceroy at Naples, Don Pedro de Toledo; there is no proof of his holding any official position, though Curione (in 1544) writes of him as "cavalliere di Cesare."
 His house on the Chiaja was the centre of a literary and religious circle; his conversations and writings (circulated in manuscript) stimulated the desire for a spiritual reformation of the church.

 His first production at Naples was a philological treatise, Diálogo de la Lengua (1535).
 His works entitle him to a foremost place among Spanish prose writers.
 His friends urged him to seek distinction as a humanist, but his bent was towards problems of Biblical interpretation in their bearing on the devout life.
 Vermigli (Peter Martyr) and Marcantonio Flaminio were leading spirits in his coterie, which included the marchioness of Pescara Vittoria Colonna (April 1490; a widow since 1525 – 25 February 1547, aged 57), since 1537, and her younger widowed sister-in-law, Giulia Gonzaga, (1513; marries 1526, aged 13; a widow since 1529, aged 16 – 16 April 1566, aged 53).

 His influence was great on Ochino, for whose sermons he furnished themes.
 Pietro Carnesecchi, (24 December 1508 – 1 October 1567), burned by the Inquisition in 1567, who had known Valdés at Rome as "a modest and well-bred courtier," found him at Naples (1540) "wholly intent upon the study of Holy Scripture," translating portions into Spanish from Hebrew and Greek, with comments and introductions.
 To him Carnesecchi ascribes his own adoption of the Evangelical doctrine of justification by faith, and at the same time his rejection of the policy of the Lutheran schism.
 Valdés died at Naples in May 1541.

+His death scattered his band of associates.
+Abandoning the hope of a regenerated Catholicism, Ochino and Vermigli left Italy.
+Some of Valdés's writings were by degrees published in Italian translations.